maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-27.md

 ## Specification

-Polygon is compatible to follow the original EIP specification and implementations.
+Polygon is compatible to follow the original RIP specification and implementations.

+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.
+>
+> As of `FORK_TIMESTAMP` in the integrated EVM chain, add precompiled contract `P256VERIFY` for signature verifications in the “secp256r1” elliptic curve at address `PRECOMPILED_ADDRESS` in `0x100` (indicates 0x00...00100).
+>
 > ### Elliptic Curve Information
->
-> As of `FORK_TIMESTAMP` in the integrated EVM chain, add precompiled contract `P256VERIFY` for signature verifications in the “secp256r1” elliptic curve at address `PRECOMPILED_ADDRESS` in `0x19`.
 >
 > “secp256r1” is a specific elliptic curve, also known as “P-256” and “prime256v1” curves.
 The curve is defined with the following equation and domain parameters:
 >